Emotional Intelligence Skills Assessment (EISA)

-The Emotional Intelligence Skills Assessment (EISA) is a training assessment and workshop that promotes individual and organizational success.
-Designed for management development training, the EISA measures adult emotional intelligence on five scales: PERCEIVING, MANAGING, DECISION MAKING, ACHIEVING, and INFLUENCING.
-This emotional intelligence assessment can be used as a standalone training resource or a powerful complement to address leadership development, team building, and communication effectiveness.
+This emotional intelligence assessment can be used as a standalone training resource or a powerful complement to assist leadership development, team building, and communication effectiveness programs.

 How It Works

-Unlike some emotional intelligence assessments, EISA is built on a proven, scientifically-verified framework that is easy to use and requires no professional certification.
-First, the self-assessment accurately measures emotional intelligence on five scales: perceiving, managing, decision making, achieving, and influencing.
+Built on a proven, scientifically verified framework, the EISA is easy to use and requires no professional certification.
+The 50-item self-assessment accurately measures emotional intelligence on five scales:

-If you are planning to use the EISA, the EISA Facilitator Guide includes everything you need to lead a successful training session, from comprehensive background information and activities to reproducible handouts and even a professional PowerPoint presentation.
-The facilitator guide also offers an easy-to-follow workshop outline that expands the EISA into a 1 to 1.5-day training program.
+The Facilitator Guide includes everything you need to lead a successful training session, from comprehensive background information and activities to reproducible handouts and a professional PowerPoint presentation.

 Uses and Applications

-- An effective component in training programs on related topics such as leadership, communication, and team building
+- Effective component in training programs on related topics such as leadership, communication, and team building

-- An addition to any program that focuses on interpersonal skills
+- Addition to any program that focuses on interpersonal skills

-- A tool for developing leaders to address the five emotional intelligence factors that will enhance their effectiveness
+- Tool for addressing the five emotional intelligence factors

-- Discover the major components of emotional intelligence
+- Uncover the major components of emotional intelligence

 - Recognize the behaviors and characteristics of an emotionally intelligent person